SOUTHWEST WILDLIFE FAMILY DAY

 EXPLORE THE SANCTUARY AT YOUR OWN PACE

 This family-oriented morning open house is geared toward families with children age 5 and under, though it's fun for all ages.
 If you have little ones, this is a great alternative to our standard Walk with Wildlife guided tour.
-Arrive anytime within the 8:00 AM - 10:00 AM timeframe, spend as much time as you like strolling, and head home whenever you're ready.
+Arrive anytime within the two-hour timeframe, spend as much time as you like strolling, and head home whenever you're ready.

 Whether you’re an Arizona resident or visiting from out of town, a visit to Southwest Wildlife is a unique opportunity to learn about our magnificent native animals.
 Our trained, experienced Trail Guides will be stationed at each enclosure to help you get an up-close view of some of our permanent sanctuary animals and share their compelling stories.